bing02114/My-Knowledge-Base/Artificial Intelligence/Reinforcement Learning/I.Markov Decision Processes.md

 >* Probability distribution:
 >
 >$$\sum_{s'\in S}P(s'|s,a)=1~for~all~s,a$$
->* Stationary: Transition probabilities don' change over time
+>* Stationary: Transition probabilities don't change over time
 >* Markovian: Next state depends only on current state and action

 ##### 2. The Agent's Behavior: The Policy